gu-fan/riv.vim/README.rst

   Block quotes are not highlighted and not folded, cause it contains other document elements.

-    This is a blockquote with attribution
+    This is a block quote with attribution

     -- Attribution